viresh-ratnakar/exet/README.md

 monitoring its status again by clicking again on "Autofill" in the "Edit" menu.

 Note that Autofill tries to prefer words/phrases in the "preferred fills" list.
-Autofill also respects the "fill exclusions" settings (min-popularity, exclusion of proper nouns, as well as any entries in the explicitly forbidden list) and the setting for allowing reversals.
+Autofill also respects fill preferences settings (min-popularity, exclusion of proper nouns and entries in the explicitly forbidden list, stem-dupes avoidance, light-specific regexp constraints) and the setting for allowing reversals.
 As noted earlier, if you've set min-popularity threshold to 100%, then you're effectively limiting autofill to words in the preferred fills list (i.e., treating it like a custom wordlist).

 If Autofill fails, you can try to rerun it a few times.
 It may succeed on a subsequent run, because of the slight randomness in the choices that it